Deploy vCluster on EKS

 Now that you have vCluster

-- Setup the platform UI to mange your virtual clusters.
+- Setting up the platform UI to mange your virtual clusters.

 Pod identity